 Scanning is often cumbersome because, in addition to patient intake forms, there are irregularly sized documents such as insurance cards and photo identification that also need to be in a patient’s medical record.

-Scanners from Alaris have superior document handling capabilities that ensure that patient records are quickly and reliably scanned.
+Scanners from Kodak Alaris have superior document handling capabilities that ensure that patient records are quickly and reliably scanned.
 With features such as Active Feed, Controlled Stacking, and Intelligent Document Protection, all documents are accurately scanned without the need for presorting.
-The Alaris 2000 Series Scanners can optimize your patient intake process, integrate easily without the need for a device driver, and has a three-year support plan.
+The Kodak 2000 Series Scanners can optimize your patient intake process, integrate easily without the need for a device driver, and has a three-year support plan.

-The security of electronic personal health information is assured with scanners from Alaris.
+The security of electronic personal health information is assured with scanners from Kodak Alaris.
 Our scanners comply with existing and new legislation and ensure that confidential patient data is safely routed to a secure file repository.
 By eliminating paper records and digitizing paper based documents that arrive from external sources or documentation that gets produces during the hospital stay, you’ll mitigate risks and ensure secure data handling and storage.
 The insertion of patient data into the EMR system ensures patient privacy and compliance.

 OCR is one of the most important features a scanner can provide to a healthcare setting for medical records scanning and indexing.
 Optical character recognition is the electronic conversion of images of typed, handwritten or printed text into machine-encoded text.
 OCR allows you to search and sort PDF documents in the same way you would a Microsoft Word, Microsoft PowerPoint, or Google Docs file.
 You can search by keyword, edit with a word processor, send the text by email, and even decode it using screen readers.